GetupOscar/Poll-API/README.md

 # API for Render Flag Management

 ## 📌 Project Purpose
-The purpose of this project is to create a system which enables the update, storage, and retrieval of the **Flag** (a bit indicating the resource that should be used for computations).
+Create a system that enables the update, storage, and retrieval of a **Flag**—a bit indicating which resource should be used for computations.

-## 🛠️ Project Stack
+## 🛠️ Tech Stack
 - Python 3
 - FastAPI
 - Docker
 - Redis

 ## 📖 Abstract
-A simple API to bridge the **HoloLight application** with our **Reinforcement Learning system**.
-The artefact from this project will be used to poll our decision.
+A simple API bridging the **HoloLight** application and a **Reinforcement Learning** system.
+The service is polled to obtain the rendering decision.

 ## 🌐 Access
-This system will be hosted on `localhost` on an available free port.
+The service runs on `localhost` at an available port.
+Clients should support configuring the API **IP/port**.
-The system requesting resources should allow for input of a port and/or IP address when connecting to this API.

 ---